ionic-enterprise/cs-demo-weather-widgets/packages/react/NOTES.md

 };
 ```

-Try a `npm run build` and the React output target should build properly.
+Try a `pnpm build` and the React output target should build properly.
 Try a build from the root of the monorepo and everything should rebuild correctly.

 Happy Coding!! 🤓